Yusarina/Rinas-Beer-Pong-Table-For-ChilloutVR/README.md

 Version 0.1 Features
 - 4 Row of cups and 5 row of cups choice of game.
 - Ball reset button for each side.
-- Decent psyics, should work fine.
+- Decent physics, should work fine.

 That's about it ofr now.